Lekha2813/NLP_Resume_CLassification/README.md

 # NLP Resume Classification Project

 ## Description
-This project is an NLP-based application designed to classify user-uploaded resumes into categories such as React JS Resume, SQL Developer, PeopleSoft, Workday.
+This project is an NLP-based application designed to classify user-uploaded resumes into categories such as React JS Developer, SQL Developer, PeopleSoft, Workday.
 It leverages advanced text preprocessing and machine learning techniques to provide real-time classification of resumes.

 ## Features
 - Real-time classification of resumes.